Yannik25/R-Pi-Digital-LED-Shield/README.md

 ## Contributions

-Feel free to open Pull Requests here
+Feel free to open Pull Requests or Issues